arm32fox-project/arm32fox-project.github.io/index.md

 there are two projects currently in progress under this banner:
-Luna - A fork and port of Pale Moon (https://github.com/arm32fox-project/luna) Nightfox - a port of MyPal 68, which is based upon Firefox 68 (https://github.com/arm32fox-project/nightfox)
+Luna - A fork and port of Pale Moon (https://github.com/arm32fox-project/luna) ~~Nightfox - a port of MyPal 68, which is based upon Firefox 68 (https://github.com/arm32fox-project/nightfox)~~ This has been archived indefinitely, feel free to fork it.